GooTechnologies/learn/tutorials/create/simple-ad/index.md

 ## Put the image(s) on the cube

 Select one of the "CubeSide" entities, in the *Hierarchy* on the right side in Create.
 You may have to expand the "Hypercube" entity and its children in the list, by double-clicking on it, or clicking the small arrow.

 ![](hypercube-expand.gif)

 When you've selected the "CubeSide" entity, open its *Material* panel to the left.
-Find the image file you want to use on your computer, and drag-and-drop it onto the *Ambient Texture* slot in the Material panel.
-Adjust the *Ambient Color* until the cube looks good.
-Do this for all of the cube sides.
+Now unfold *Ambient* and click on the current texture.
+Now hover over the texture and click *Browse*.
+Select the image file you want to use for this side.
+Do this for all the different sides.

 ![](drop-texture-ambient.png)